 Three annual non-residential fellowship of up to $5,000 to support significant research projects.
-Applications are reviewed in mid November and mid May and the deadline of these is November 1 and May 1.
+Applications are reviewed in mid-November, mid-February, and mid-May and the deadline of these is November 1, February 1, and May 1.

 The Residential Fellowship aims to support Dartmouth faculty who for various reasons stay in the area during their Off-terms (and R-terms), but wish to work in a research-oriented environment.
 Dartmouth faculty would be appointed fellows and these individuals would, for one or two terms, be offered an office in the Leslie Center and work along side the visiting fellows.
 Fellows will have access to an office at the Leslie Center.
 Applications are reviewed in mid-November and mid-May and the deadline for these is November 1, February 1, and May 1.

 Last Updated: 9/17/14